 The isotopic composition of groundwater (expressed as abundance of oxygen-18 and deuterium) is determined by the isotopic composition of recharge.
 If most of the recharge is derived from direct infiltration of precipitation, the groundwater will reflect the isotopic composition of that precipitation.
 However, if most of the recharge is derived from surface water (rivers or lakes) instead of from precipitation, the groundwater will reflect the mean isotopic composition of the contributing river or lake.
 This isotopic composition is expected to be measurably different from that of local precipitation.
 The difference arises from the fact that recharge via bank filtration may represent water originating from precipitation in a distant area, for instance in a high mountain region.
 In high mountain regions the isotopic content of precipitation is different to that of precipitation falling on plains.
-This difference in isotopic composition allows for differentiation of precipitation sources, and hence of recharge mechanisms.
-In addition to differences in isotopic composition of groundwater resulting from different recharge sources, there can be differences due to how recently recharge occurred.
+This difference in isotopic composition allows for differences in isotopic composition of groundwater resulting from different recharge sources, there can be differences due to how recently recharge occurred.
 In hydrological settings in which groundwater is very old (>10 000 years), regional climatic conditions at the time of recharge may have been different from those existing today, and this is reflected in the isotope composition of the groundwater.